Nifty may open flat led by mixed global cues: ICICIdirect

 Nifty

-The highest Put base is at the 7900 strike with 47 lakh shares while the highest Call base is at the 8000 strike with 57 lakh shares.
-The 8000 and 7900 Call strikes saw additions of 13.1 and 21.2 lakh shares, respectively while 8000 and 8100 Put strikes saw reductions of 20.5 and 5.5 lakh shares, respectively
+The highest Put base is at the 8000 strike with 65 lakh shares while the highest Call base is at the 8200 strike with 53 lakh shares.
+The 8200 and 8300 Call strikes saw additions of 4.4 and 2.5 lakh shares, respectively, while 8000 and 8100 Put strikes saw additions of 10.1 and 1.1 lakh shares, respectively.

 Bank Nifty